-Heartworms in dogs can cause a devastating illness and slow death for those who are not properly treated for this parasite.
-Transmitted by mosquitos, heartworms can grow to be as long as 14 inches.
+Heartworms in dogs can cause devastating illness and slow death for those that are not properly treated for this parasite.
+Transmitted by mosquitoes, heartworms can grow to be as long as 14 inches.
 Though they originally live in your dog’s heart, over time they migrate to his or her other vital organs, such as the kidneys and liver, as well.
 The result is damage to these organs and their eventual failure without proper treatment.

 There are several signs that your dog might have heartworms.
 One of the first signs that pet owners usually notice about their dog is a soft and dry cough as the parasites move to the lungs and begin multiplying there.
 Other symptoms you might notice include:

-It is important to remember, though, that—like many other conditions—the symptoms of heartworms mirror those of other illnesses.
+It is important to remember, though, that—like many other conditions—the symptoms of heartworms can mirror those of other illnesses.
 In fact, the symptoms of a heartworm infection can take months to appear.
 During that time, your pet’s organs are under attack by an insidious parasite whose infection is completely preventable.
 The only way to confirm that your dog has heartworms is to bring her or him to Shackleford Road Veterinary Clinic for testing.

-Taking a preventative approach to heartworms is one of the most important things you can do for your dog.
+Taking a preventive approach to heartworms is one of the most important things you can do for your dog.
 At Shackleford Road Veterinary Clinic, we urge you to begin testing your puppies between the ages of 6 and 12 weeks.
-Thereafter, your dog should be testing on an annual basis once he or she is over the age of six months.
+Thereafter, your dog should be tested on an annual basis once he or she is over the age of six months.
 Unlike in some other climates in the country, pets that live in Little Rock need to be kept on a year-round treatment plan for heartworms.
-Our mild climate — which means that we can play and enjoy the outdoors throughout the year — provides a welcome environment for mosquitos.
+Our relatively mild climate provides a welcome environment for mosquitoes.